 What was the moment when you realized you would pursue it seriously?

-Is there anything that you have learned through music making that has made you a better person as a whole?
+Is there anything that you have learned through art that has made you a better person as a whole?

 The things that make improv comedy successful on stage definitely translate to real life.
 Be a good listener, treat people the way you want to be treated, and always be heightening.
 I think everyone should take an improv class whether they have an interest in comedy or not.

 What else are you working on right now?